Urban Outfitters (NASDAQ:URBN) Receives New Coverage from Analysts at Jefferies Financial Group

-Equities researchers at Jefferies Financial Group initiated coverage on shares of Urban Outfitters (NASDAQ:URBN) in a research report issued to clients and investors on Wednesday, TipRanks reports.
-The firm set a “buy” rating and a $49.00 price target on the apparel retailer’s stock.
-Jefferies Financial Group’s price objective would suggest a potential upside of 30.32% from the company’s current price.
+Jefferies Financial Group started coverage on shares of Urban Outfitters (NASDAQ:URBN) in a research note issued to investors on Wednesday, PriceTargets.com reports.
+The firm issued a buy rating and a $49.00 price target on the apparel retailer’s stock.

 Urban Outfitters, Inc engages in the operation of a general consumer product retail and wholesale business selling to customers through various channels including retail locations, websites, catalogs and mobile applications.
 It operates through the following segments: Retail, Wholesale and Subscription.